techidaily/site-fox-helps/source/_posts/2024-approved-digitalscreen-app-assessment-review.md

 **Easier To Use:** Desktop video editors are typically more straightforward to use than mobile apps.
 This is because they have a larger screen to work on and a more robust interface.

-Thus, if you're looking for a powerful and easy-to-use video editing app, [Filmora](https://tools.techidaily.com/wondershare/filmora/download/)is a great option.
+Thus, if you're looking for a powerful and easy-to-use video editing app, [Filmora](https://tools.techidaily.com/wondershare/filmora/download/) is a great option.
 The software comes with numerous features, such as a library of royalty-free music, video effects, and titles.
 You can also use Filmora to create slow-mo or fast-mo videos.

 ## Conclusion